llsoftsec/llsoftsecbook/book.md

 - Using data processing instruction with data independent timing for cryptographic operations.
 In recent Arm architectures (including Armv8-A and Armv8-M), some instructions are architecturally defined as DIT (Data Independent Timing).
 - For conditional branches where the condition is dependent on secret data, use table branch instead might help reduce timing base leakage (both paths result in a branch).
 It is not necessary to replace all conditional branch.
 For example, many loop counters in crypto operation can be independent to the crypto key or input data values, so there is no need to change those loops.

+\todo{There is overlap with section timing-side-channels.
+How to best consolidate that?}

 There are additional software techniques to mitigate power leakage.
 One of the most well-known techniques is masking (e.g. Boolean, multiplicative, affine).
 When applying software mitigation, software developers need to check that